 We understand the world isn’t always a “stigma-free” place when it comes to writing about your own health condition or disability.
 That’s why we completely understand when Mighty contributors aren’t comfortable using their real names.

 Instead, many Mighty contributors use a variation of their real name (for example: middle name, last initial).
 Others choose to write under a pseudonym.
 If that’s your preference, we do ask that your pseudonym sounds like a name and not a username.
+You can change your name after your story is published, but please make sure it adheres to these guidelines.

 How long does it take to get my story published on The Mighty?

 We’re continually trying to make our publication process faster, so we always appreciate your patience.
+If you’ve been waiting longer than a month and want to check in on your story, feel free to email [email protected].

 That’s totally fine – it can still be published on The Mighty.
 Make sure you include a link to your blog when you submit, and we’ll credit it at the end of your piece.
+If your piece appeared on another website, make sure you have permission from that website, and let us know that you have permission.

 Can I publish my story elsewhere after it’s published on The Mighty?

 Yes.
 As a Mighty contributor, you own the rights to all of the stories you publish on The Mighty.
 We do ask if you use the version of your story that has been edited by a Mighty editor, you credit that it originally appeared on our site.
+As a note, not every publication allows previously published work, so always double check it’s OK that your story appeared on our site.

 Do you accept poetry or fiction?